Prithvidhar/CSE4334_FinalProject/README.md

 # CSE4334_FinalProject
 This is an experiment to see which algorithm is the best for image classification.
 It turned out to be CNN.
 ## Deployment instructions
+1. Run the **cse4334-mainproject.ipynb** notebook.
+It will a little over 5 hours to train.
+An .pt binary file should be generated as output
-To deploy my model copy and paste the following code into a notebook.
-You should first run the main notebook to receive a .pt file that contains the weights and biases of my model
+2. To deploy my model copy and paste the following code into a notebook.
+Save the path to your image and the .pt file
 ```python
 import torch.nn as nn
 import torch.nn.functional as F